I move: "That the Bill be now read a Second Time."

 Ireland had its own champions in this area, Pat and Nuala Matthews, and they are present in the Gallery.
 It was not until 1979, however, that the World Health Organization officially recognised autism.
 As a member of a health board in the early 1990s, I spent a year trying to convince an inspector from the Department of Education that autism even existed.
 Having finally convinced him, he refused to accept the need for a different educational approach.

-Therefore, children in those days were diagnosed with great difficulty and, even then, there were few if any services available.
+Therefore, children in those days were diagnosed with great difficulty and, even then, there were few, if any, services available.
 They were seen as emotionally disturbed and were educated with emotionally disturbed children who were otherwise normal.
 This had a negative effect on both sets of children.
 The situation for adults was much worse.
 Autism spectrum disorder, ASD, specific interventions and services for adults were almost non-existent, reflecting the lack of understanding and investment in provision for adults.

-Research from Irish Centre for Autism and Neurodevelopmental Research, ICAN, has highlighted that many individuals with ASD have symptoms of co-morbidities, including seizures, gastrointestinal disorders, sleeping problems, feeding and toileting problems.
-Adolescents, adults and older adults are under-studied populations They have difficulties with social relationships, residential independence, employment, social inclusion and independent living skills.
+Research from the Irish Centre for Autism and Neurodevelopmental Research, ICAN, has highlighted that many individuals with ASD have symptoms of co-morbidities, including seizures, gastrointestinal disorders, sleeping problems, feeding and toileting problems.
+Adolescents, adults and older adults are under-studied populations.
+They have difficulties with social relationships, residential independence, employment, social inclusion and independent living skills.
 This is the month of mental health.
 These people have many mental health issues, with anxiety disorders and depression being much more common in adolescents and adults with autism.

 As a group, people who have autism are more than twice as likely to die prematurely.
 Autism research finds the mortality rates to be two to ten times higher than normal among various groups with autism.
 People with autism die younger.
 Accidental injury was the leading cause of death at a rate three times higher than in the general population.
 The autistic child does not look back.
 The normal child will walk down a beach and keep looking back for reassurance.
 The autistic child just keeps going.
 I have my own story about that.
 On one occasion, our son got out under the gate unbeknownst to us when we were on holidays.
 When we realised he was missing, panic ensued.
 We hopped over the gate - I was a lot more agile in those days - ran down the road and another road, saw a group of people and asked them whether they had seen a child in nappies.
 They said, "Yes, he has gone that way."
 I was astonished that they did not stop him but we caught him.
 He was literally on the verge of crossing a main road, a busy main thoroughfare.
 He would not have survived.
 One of the more astonishing statistics is that children with autism are 160 times more likely to drown than children across the general population.
 Suicide and epilepsy rank only behind birth defects as the most common causes of death.
 Premature death for autistic people is higher across nearly all causes.
 We must address this and shift attention to addressing the preventable and treatable issues and conditions that drive these disturbing statistics.

-In the short time I have, I will talk about the difficulty for parents, particularly in the past, who are so desperate as orthodox medicine fails them that they will look to anyone who offers help.
+In the short time I have I will talk about the difficulty for parents, particularly in the past, who are so desperate as orthodox medicine fails them that they will look to anyone who offers help.
 Of course, that makes them very vulnerable so they try things like methodology and craniology.
 I remember saying to my wife that when all those things failed, she would probably go looking for codology if she thought it would help because that is the desperation.
 People need to be protected from these charlatans, some of whom are medical people.

 While some progress has been made in our understanding of ASD, no consensus exists on how to screen and diagnose for it or provide clinical care or educate people with ASD.
 That is not just the case in this country but right across Europe.
 However, other countries do have an ASD strategy.
 England, France, Canada, Scotland, Wales and Northern Ireland have strategies and we need one too.
 We need one in order that we can address this ever-increasing problem that will be a huge burden on the finances of this State if we do not intervene at the appropriate time, diagnose early and put in place the supports that can allow people with this condition to live a much more independent life.
 I do not know how much more time I have.